braintree/braintree_ios/SWIFT_PACKAGE_MANAGER.md

 ### BraintreeThreeDSecure

-#### Version 5.3.0+
+#### Versions 5.3.0+

 If you are using `BraintreeThreeDSecure`, you must also include `CardinalMobile`.
 In versions 5.3.0+, `CardinalMobile` can be included via SPM.

-If you were previously using version 5.0.0 to 5.2.0 and you're upgrading to version 5.3.0+, you should delete `CardinalMobile.framework` from your project and remove the run script used to remove simulator slices before archiving (if applicable).
+If you were previously using versions 5.0.0 to 5.2.0 and you're upgrading to version 5.3.0 or above, you should delete `CardinalMobile.framework` from your project and remove the run script used to remove simulator slices before archiving (if applicable).

 #### Versions 5.0.0 to 5.2.0